YoniKap/tenserflow-with-GPU/README.md

 ### 6. Run TensorFlow Code

-While inside the Conda environment you created, navigate to the directory with the TensorFlow code (e.g., `test.py`) and execute it:
+While inside the Conda environment you created, navigate to the directory with the TensorFlow code (e.g., `test.py`) and execute it using cli command "python test.py" , if everything is configured correctly you should see a process named python in the nvidia smi  while the file is being executed.  :

 Example: